UCaNLabUMB/Testbed_Controller/Documentation/Setup_RPi_Node.md

 * Set "configure" to _interface_ and _eth0_
 * Disable the option to "Automatically configure empty options"
 * Disable IPv6
-* Set IP IPv4 Address (`10.1.1.X`) and add subnet mask by including /24 at the end of the address
+* Set IPv4 Address (`10.1.1.X`) and add subnet mask by including /24 at the end of the address
-  - Note that the "X" in the address should be replaced with a unique number for each node, starting at 101 for the first node.
+  - The "X" in the address should be replaced with a unique number for each node, starting at 101 for the first node.
 * Click Apply and then Close
-  - If the ethernet cable is connected when you change the IP address, it will not reflect until you disconnect and reconnect the cable!
+  - If the Ethernet cable is connected when you change the IP address, it will not reflect until you disconnect and reconnect the cable!

 ## Pi Wireless Setup
 After you have set the static IP, you can now disconnect the Ethernet cable (if using a wired connection to the Internet).
 To prepare the node for wireless connection in the testbed, click on the network icon again (from the Desktop) and select "Turn on WLAN".
 After this selection, if you click on the network icon again it will ask to "Click here to select wireless LAN country".
-Select this set your country (this will impact the available WLAN channels that the RPi node can use).
+Select this and specify your country (this will impact the available WLAN channels that the RPi node can use).

 Your pi is now configured, and you shouldn't need to connect it to a monitor again!
 You can shut down the Pi and repeat this process for the set of Pis you will be using in your testbed.
 Just remember to uniquely identify each node with a different device address (i.e., value of "X" in your IP address).
 If you have access to a label maker, it is helpful to indicate the number that you used for each node on the Pis.